-1. This is an on foot competition, no horses required.

-2. Goat will be tied to a stake with a rope 10 feet in length.

-3. If the goat is down when contestant reaches it, goat must be stood on at least three feet and thrown again.
+- 1. This is an on foot competition, no horses required. - 2.
+Goat will be tied to a stake with a rope 10 feet in length. - 3.
+If the goat is down when contestant reaches it, goat must be stood on at least three feet and thrown again.
 The contestant must cross any three legs and tie with leather string, pigging string, or rope.
-The contestant will then signal finish and they must stand clear of the goat.

-4. The goat's legs must remain crossed and secure for 6 seconds after completion of tie.

-5. To qualify for a legal tie, there will be one or more wraps and a half hitch hooey or knot.

-- 6. Time will start when the participant enters the arena at the designated starting line. - 7.
+The contestant will then signal finish and they must stand clear of the goat. - 4.
+The goat's legs must remain crossed and secure for 6 seconds after completion of tie. - To qualify for a legal tie, there will be one or more wraps and a half hitch hooey or knot. - 6.
+Time will start when the participant enters the arena at the designated starting line. - 7.
 Time will stop when the signal of completion of tie is given.
 8. All participants will provide their own tie strings. - 9.
-Each goat will be tied two times and then replaced by a new goat. - 10.
-Participants will tie in two rotations - 11.
-Contestants must wear long pants/jeans and boots/hard toed shoes.
+Each goat will be tied two times and then replaced by a new goat.

+★10.
+Participants will tie in two rotations.
+Contingent upon number of entries, committee has the right to lower the number of rotations to one per contestant.

+11. Contestants must wear long pants/jeans and boots/hard toed shoes.